yasirusama61/Time-Series-Analysis/README.md

-#!/bin/bash

-# Step 1: Check if README.md exists, if not create it
-if [ ! -f README.md ]; then
-    echo "README.md not found, creating the file..." touch README.md fi

-# Step 2: Update README.md with content
-echo "Adding content to README.md..." cat > README.md <<EOL
-# Time Series Analysis Project

 ## Project Overview
 This repository contains code and data for time series forecasting using ARIMA and PSO-LSTM models.
 The main objective is to predict sales data and optimize model performance using Particle Swarm Optimization (PSO) with Long Short-Term Memory (LSTM) neural networks.